Akwa United F.C.: Last day survival

 The management brought in two indigenous Coaches, Patrick Udo was the Technical Adviser while Emmanuel King was the Chief Coach both handled the team in 2012/2013 season.
 They started the campaign on a brighter note and topped the log for five weeks.
 But a dip in form saw them drop drastically in mid season though they managed to retain their top flight status when they ended the season one place above the relegation zone with 51 points.
 Their 14 wins, 9 draws and 15 defeats dropped the Promise Keepers to 16th position.

-In 2013/2014 season, one of Nigeria's most experienced and widely traveled Coaches Justin Tenger was given the nod to take charge of the team.
+In 2013/2014 season, one of Nigeria's most experienced and widely traveled coaches Justin Tenger was given the nod to take charge of the team.
 But after a bright start at the beginning of that season, the team's fortune dwindled yet again.
-They survived the drop on the last day finishing in 16th place for the second straight season.
+For the second straight season, they survived the drop on the last day, finishing in 16th place.